benjamenlambert/limit_order_book/README.md

 GetSnapshot) is less than the number of price levels requested, the price for the empty price levels is left blank and the size is reported at 0.

+# Tests

+Unit tests are implemented using the Catch2 test framework (https://github.com/catchorg/Catch2).

 # Additional Features to be Added

 Storage of a pointer to the next highest (in the case of an ask) or next lowest (in the case of a bid) price level within